Zions Bank Small Business Loans, Summarized

 And after you’ve created your account with Fundbox, this form of funding works much like a line of credit—you’ll be able to draw on your Fundbox invoice financing based on the ebb and flow of your accounts receivable.

-Apply for Zions Bank Small Business Loan Alternatives
+The Verdict on Zions Bank Small Business Loans

 Having made it through this comprehensive review of all the Zions Bank commercial loans available, what’s the verdict on this funding source?